pymodbus-dev/pymodbus/doc/source/examples.rst

 ----------------------

 These examples are supplied by users of pymodbus.
-The pymodbus team thanks for making the examples available to the community.
+The pymodbus team thanks for sharing the examples.

 Serial Forwarder example
 ^^^^^^^^^^^^^^^^^^^^^^^^